przemekbok/svg-scrapper/README.md

 ### Why I created this ?

 Recently I attended [10Clouds hackaton](https://10clouds.com/blog/codeability-hackathon-projects).
-My backup plan was to create a roadmaps enchancer ( for roadmap [like this one]()) to make them accesible for disabled people.
+My backup plan was to create a [roadmaps](https://github.com/orsanawwad/awesome-roadmaps) enchancer to make them accesible for disabled people.
 To speedup future development I created this simple tool.
 It's goal was to provide svg image/icon for every category on a map.

 ### Roadmap